Frequently Asked Questions

 Survey Questionnaires/Sample Frame

-The goal is for the sample design to be nationally representative.
+- Is the sample design nationally representative? - The goal is for the sample design to be nationally representative.
 In Wave 1, the sample is truly national for the Community Clinician survey and the Nursing Home survey.
 For the Wave 1 Assisted Living and Home Care surveys, the sample frame represents assisted living communities and home health agencies from about 20 states.
-Note: The Wave 1 survey data release won’t contain data from the Home Care Staff survey.
+Note: The Wave 1 survey data release does not contain data from the Home Care Staff survey.
 The Wave 2 samples for all four surveys are truly national.

 Accessing the Data

-Per the NIA Data LINKAGE webpage: "This platform offers a secure, easy-to-navigate, and remotely accessible statistical analysis environment that meets federal data security requirements for protecting personally identifiable and private health information.
+- On the NIA LINKAGE platform, do researchers have to be familiar with SAS to use the NDWS survey data and linked data?
+Can we use other statistical software like R or Mplus within the platform? - Per the NIA Data LINKAGE webpage in August 2025: "This platform offers a secure, easy-to-navigate, and remotely accessible statistical analysis environment that meets federal data security requirements for protecting personally identifiable and private health information.
 Users have access to SAS, STATA, R, Python, MS Office applications and more."
+Programs not listed on this webpage cannot be used.

 Data Linkages - Linking NDWS Surveys